aryankpandey/SONORA/README.md

 # SONORA

-A focused, production-quality music streaming web app built for discovering, collecting and playing tracks.
+A modern music streaming web app for discovering, collecting, and playing tracks, with personalized libraries, playlists, and persistent playback.

 ---